Love Letter is a popular game designed by Seiji Kanai and published by Tempest Games.

 10. The first suitor to get five tokens (3-player game) or four tokens (4-player game) marries the princess and wins the game, which ends on that turn.

-HAND 4: It's Andy to play and his orders for this hand are sent to the GM along with his orders for hand 1 (and any other hand on which it is his turn to play in round 1).
+HAND 4: It's Arthur to play and his orders for this hand are sent to the GM along with his orders for hand 1 (and any other hand on which it is his turn to play in round 1).